Harvey Cartwright: Hull City

-Cartwright was initially a youth product of Grimsby Town's academy before being sold to Hull City joining at U13 level.
+Cartwright was initially a youth product of Grimsby Town's academy before joining Hull City.
 He had a short loan with Barton Town in 2019, with 10 appearances for the club.
 Returning to Hull City, he made his first senior appearance with the club in a 2–1 EFL Trophy loss to Leicester City U21s in September 2020.
 He then joined Gainsborough Trinity on a one-month loan in the Northern Premier League, keeping four clean sheets in 6 undefeated outings with the club.

 He signed his first professional contract with Hull City on 2 February 2021.
 He made his professional debut with Hull City in a 1–1 EFL Championship tie with Queens Park Rangers on 19 February 2022, coming on as a substitute in the 66th minute after a horror injury to the starting goalkeeper Matt Ingram.

 On 25 May 2022, Cartwright signed a four-year contract with Hull City.

 On 17 June 2022, Cartwright agreed a season-long loan deal for the 2022–23 season with Peterborough United under former Hull City manager Grant McCann.
 On 16 January 2023, Cartwright's loan at Peterborough United was cut short.

 On 26 January 2023, Cartwright joined Wycombe Wanderers on loan until the end of the 2022–23 season.
 Cartwright would go on to make one appearance for Wycombe, a 3–0 defeat to Cheltenham Town.

 On 4 July 2023, Cartwright returned to his hometown club, signing a season-long loan deal for Grimsby Town.
 He stated upon his arrival "I'm really happy to be here.
 It's an area I know very well and I've been a massive fan of the club since I was a kid and this is something I've dreamed of from when I was a young fan.
 He missed the final six matches of the season due to injury but made 32 appearances in total, keeping 6 clean sheets.
 Cartwright was awarded the Young Player of the Year award during his season at Grimsby.

 On 7 August 2025, Cartwright signed for Hartlepool United on a season-long loan deal.
 He made his debut for Hartlepool two days later, keeping a clean sheet in a 0–0 away draw at Yeovil Town.
 He saved a penalty in the following match in a 2–0 home win against Braintree Town.
 After an impressive start to the season, Cartwright was nominated for the National League Player of the Month award for August.
 Having been forced off with an injury on 1 October, his loan was terminated to allow him to return to his parent club for treatment.

+In June 2026, Hull triggered a one-year extension to Cartwright's contract.

+On 28 July 2026, Cartwright signed another season-long loan deal with Grimsby Town.